On the Auth page of the virtual service editor, you can configure authentication settings for your service.

 If you want a request to fail when it receives the

 401 Unauthorized error, you need to add an assertion to your request.
-By default, when the virt returns this error, the test case execution does not fail.
+By default, when the virtual service returns this error, the test case execution does not fail.

-If authorization fails, virts do not process the incoming requests.
-This means, for example, that the Errors behavior of your virt will be ignored.
+If authorization fails, virtual services do not process the incoming requests.
+This means, for example, that the Errors behavior settings of your service will be ignored.

 For Custom authentication, you can select both the header name and value.
 For other authentication types, the header is always